edgedb/edgedb/docs/reference/protocol/dataformats.rst

 std::int16
 ==========

-The :eql:type:`std::int16` values are represented as two bytes, most significant byte first.
+:eql:type:`std::int16` values are represented as two bytes, most significant byte first.

 For example, the ``int16`` value ``6556`` is represented as: